tagohd/mono/Concepts/Magic/Magic.md

 >[!question] But magic is dangerous.
 Surely there most be some official regulations or something.
 >Governments don't want to officially acknowledge the existence of magic, so they leave that up to IMAS.
 Any crime committed via magical means is prosecuted normally.
 >
 >Governments are aware of magic, of course.
 It's just classified.
-(This of course leads to quite a few conspiracy theories.)
+(This undoubtedly leads to quite a few conspiracy theories.)

 %%
 trivial:: Added tags for Works Cited and fields for the Unanswered Questions heading on [[File Overview]]